Menu

 Heather has a proven track record of being able to bring communities together with her experience organizing conferences, creating grass-roots programs, and influencing system changes at the local, regional, and provincial levels.
 Two projects that Heather is most proud of include a peer-based recovery support group for birth parents affected by substance use, Mothers for Recovery, and the Healthy Care Pregnancy Program that supports perinatal people who use substances.
 Heather may be most well-known for her Perinatal Substance Use Training that she created and has been presenting since 2007 throughout BC, Canada and beyond.
 Her volunteer involvement on a variety of committees including Foundry Kamloops, Make Children First, Perinatal Connections, Raise-a Reader, and S.W.A.T.
 (Sex Workers Accessing Treatment) has influenced Heather’s knowledge base and ability to create impactful change within communities.
 Heather’s experience, passion and credentials all contribute to her drive to guide BCAPOP as Executive Director.

-Andrea Grady, BA, MSc. | she/hers projectmanager@bcapop.ca
+Andrea Grady, BA, MSc. (she/her) andrea@bcapop.ca

 Andrea has over twenty years of experience of working in various roles and capacities for health regions, school divisions, and different levels of government.
 She started working with youth in addiction services in Northern BC and then spent several years in Alberta contributing to provincial and federal strategies ranging from tobacco reduction, children/youth initiatives, and HEP C/HIV prevention funding.
 As a Program Consultant for PHAC on the Healthy Children and Youth Team, she worked primarily in Aboriginal Head Start however closely collaborated with the CPNP program.
 She was also the coordinator of a school and community wellness project after a forest fire ripped through a town and left a third of its residents homeless and overcoming many obstacles.
 Andrea has a passion for mitigating the social determinants of health and helping to reduce those inequities.

-Program Manager, The Pregnancy HUB
+Program Coordinator, The Pregnancy HUB

 Administrative Coordinator

-Jenna has lived her entire life of Vancouver Island growing up on the Halalt, Stz’uminus nations and Hul’qumi’num speaking peoples’ territories.
+Jenna Lang has lived her entire life of Vancouver Island growing up on the Halalt, Stz’uminus nations and Hul’qumi’num speaking peoples’ territories.
 Currently, she has the privilege of living in the beautiful territory of the Lekwugen, Esquimalt, & W̱‘SÁNEĆ Peoples with her partner, Shane and their dog.

 Jenna has worked in non-profit and community organizations for several years and has experience coordinating administrative and clerical support to best assist the operational needs of staff and the populations they serve.
 From organizing farmers/artisan markets to developing internal organizational policies, Jenna is passionate about diversity, inclusion, equity and promoting Indigenous cultural safety in her work.